threefoldtech/info_grid/src/terraform/advanced/terraform_nextcloud_single.md

 * To install the latest Nextcloud version, go to the Nextcloud homepage:
   * See the latest [Nextcloud releases](https://download.nextcloud.com/server/releases/).

-* We now download Nextcloud on the master VM.
+* We now download Nextcloud on the full VM.
   *  ```
      sudo wget https://download.nextcloud.com/server/releases/nextcloud-26.0.0.zip
      ```

-You only need to download on the master VM, since you set a peer-to-peer connection, it will also be accessible on the worker VM.

 * Then, extract the `.zip` file.
 This will take a couple of minutes.
 We use 7z to track progress:
   * ```
-    sudo apt install p7zip-full -y
+    sudo apt install p7zip-full
     ```
   * ```
     sudo 7z x nextcloud-26.0.0.zip -o/var/www/
     ```

-* After the download, see if the Nextcloud file is there on the worker VM:
-  *  ```
-     ls
-     ```

 * Then, we grant permissions to the folder.
-Do this on both the master VM and the worker VM.
   *  ```
      sudo chown www-data:www-data /var/www/nextcloud/ -R
      ```